dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 #### Constructing dates

 {% pc dart 0 %}
-// get the current date and time var now = new Date.now();
+// Get the current date and time. var now = new Date.now();

-// create a new Date with the local time zone var y2k = new Date(2000, 1, 1, 0, 0, 0, 0);
+// Create a new Date with the local time zone. var y2k = new Date(2000, 1, 1, 0, 0, 0, 0);

-// you can also use named parameters y2k = new Date(2000, month: 1, day: 1, hours: 0, minutes: 0, seconds: 0,
+// You can also use named parameters. y2k = new Date(2000, month: 1, day: 1, hours: 0, minutes: 0, seconds: 0,
                milliseconds: 0);

-// specify all the parts of a date as a UTC time y2k = new Date(2000, 1, 1, 0, 0, 0, 0, isUtc: true);
+// Specify all the parts of a date as a UTC time. y2k = new Date(2000, 1, 1, 0, 0, 0, 0, isUtc: true);

-// specify a UTC date and time in milliseconds since the unix epoch y2k = const Date.fromEpoch(1336017592000, isUtc: true);
+// Specify a UTC date and time in milliseconds since the Unix epoch. y2k = const Date.fromEpoch(1336017592000, isUtc: true);

-// parse an ISO 8601 date
+// Parse an ISO 8601 date.
 y2k = new Date.fromString('2000-01-01T00:00:00Z');
 {% endpc %}